lszymanski7/boilerplate-js/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## Acknowledgements

-- For more info about 7-1 Sass Architecture, please refer to [Sass Guidelines](https://sass-guidelin.es/#architecture) by Kitty Giraudel.
+Special thanks to Kitty Giraudel for the insights on 7-1 Sass Architecture.
+For more details, refer to [Sass Guidelines](https://sass-guidelin.es/#architecture).
+These insights greatly influenced the structure of this project's stylesheets.

 <!-- LICENSE -->

 ## License

-This project is licensed under the terms of the [MIT License](https://github.com/lszymanski7/boilerplate-js/blob/main/LICENSE.md).
+This project is open-source and licensed under the terms of the [MIT License](https://github.com/lszymanski7/boilerplate-js/blob/main/LICENSE.md).
+Feel free to explore, contribute, and use the code in accordance with the MIT License.
+If you have any questions or feedback, please don't hesitate to reach out.

 <br/>